victorliu-sq/PaperWriting/FlashSMP.md

 ## Overview

-Balanced-SMP is a parallel framework designed to enhance the performance of algorithms on modern heterogeneous computing systems by addressing common challenges such as memory access patterns and contention.
+Bamboo-SMP is a parallel framework designed to enhance the performance of algorithms on modern heterogeneous computing systems by addressing common challenges such as memory access patterns and contention.

 we introduce a data structure called PRNodes and present a new sequential algorithm that enhances performance by optimizing memory access patterns.